Vermelho

-Vermelho (Portuguese for Red) is an EP; the second and final release by Brazilian musician Vange Leonel.
+Vermelho (Portuguese for Red) is an EP and also the second and final release by Brazilian musician woman Vange Leonel.
 It came out in 1996 via independent label Medusa Records.
 Medusa Records was founded also in 1996, by Vange and her songwriting partner Cilmara Bedaque.

 The album also counts with guest appearances by then-Titãs members Nando Reis and Charles Gavin (who were also featured on Leonel's previous album), and Edgard Scandurra, famous for his work with Ira!.